Permanent Hair Removal San Diego

 This is a chemical process where a current produces a chemical reaction inside the hair follicle.
 This, in turn, eliminates the hair growth cells.
 This modality is commonly used in multi-needle galvanic electrolysis where up to 16 needles are used simultaneously.

 2. Thermolysis or Shortwave

 Under this modality, heat is used to damage the hair growth cells in the follicle.
-Ideally, t can be used in two ways; high intensity current (flash method) is used in the follicle for less time, or the current used is at a lower intensity, with loner duration.
+Ideally, t can be used in two ways; high-intensity current (flash method) is used in the follicle for less time, or the current user is at a lower intensity, with longer duration.

 This modality combines both the galvanic and thermolysis current.
 Thermolysis is used to heat up a chemical reaction in the follicle in order to destroy the hair growth cells.

 Why is Electrolysis better than other hair removal methods?